 How did I manage to lower my monthly cell phone bill to just $12 before taxes and fees?
 It was surprisingly simple.
-And there’s even a way for light data users to pay $0!
+I’ll share more about my experience later on, but first here’s how Xfinity Mobile works…

-Everything you need to know about Comcast’s Xfinity Mobile service
+Everything You Need to Know About Comcast’s Xfinity Mobile Service

-Verizon’s 4G LTE network + Xfinity’s Wi-Fi hotspots
+Verizon’s 4G LTE Network + Xfinity’s Wi-Fi Hotspots

 Xfinity Mobile runs on Verizon’s strong and reliable network, but it’s Xfinity’s more than 18 million Wi-Fi hotspots nationwide that can help subscribers cut costs by only paying for the data they use.

-- Unlimited: $45 per line on up to five lines; speeds reduced after 20 GB
+- Unlimited: $45/moth per line on up to five lines; speeds reduced after 20GB

 One thing that makes Xfinity Mobile unique is its flexibility.
 Customers can switch from “By the Gig” to “Unlimited” data during their billing cycle at no additional charge.